Something went wrong loading this image.

 You might also let your teachers know what you believe your learning style to be.
 They might not be able to accommodate you individually every time, but they will likely try to help however they can.

-2. Actively participate in class discussions.
+2. Actively Participate in Class Discussions

-This will likely help your grades, since participation is often part of those grades, but it will also help you stay engaged.
+This will likely help your grades since participation is often part of those grades, but it will also help you stay engaged.
 As a result, you will enjoy your experience much more, and classes will speed by.

 Even if you’re normally shy, try to challenge yourself to participate however you can.
-Try writing down ideas that you think of while your teachers or classmates are speaking, so you can read your notes if you’re nervous about speaking in public.
-Writing notes will also help you remember material and make your own personal connections to it.
+Try writing down ideas that you think of while your teachers or classmates are speaking so you can read your notes if you’re nervous about speaking in public.
+Writing notes will also help you remember the material and make your own personal connections to it.

+Never allow the way you are learning to be dull, help your focus using your imagination and ingenuity.
 Whether you are at home, at a neighbor’s house, in a community center, or in a classroom environment to take high school classes this year, make sure to create a learning environment for yourself that will be productive.

 Of course, you don’t always have a lot of control over your learning environment, but exert whatever control you can.
+For instance, you could sit near the front of the classroom to help with your focus.
+Or you could avoid sitting next to a friend who you know will distract you from the material.

 Make sure that, even if you’re at home, you have a chair that allows you to sit upright and is comfortable but not so comfortable that you want to nap.
 Do whatever you can to keep your learning area clean and organized.

-4. Take notes.
+4. Take Notes

 As previously mentioned, taking notes will help you to remember material and also allow you to connect personally to the material.